Armley Hippo: Description

 The bones were accessioned in 1851 (first find) and 1852 (second find).
 (Note: The Armley Hippo fossil skeleton forms part of the Leeds City Museum's Pleistocene mammal collection; accession number Leedm.
 B.1852.05.001-122) Henry Denny "gathered numerous bones and teeth which enabled him to identify" the Armley Hippo skeleton as an example of the subspecies known as the great northern hippopotamus, or Hippopotamus amphibius, which "flourished over 100,000 years ago" and has long been extinct in the UK.
 In 1853 Denny read a paper on the hippopotamus discovery at a meeting of the British Association for the Advancement of Science in Hull.

 Besides the head, only the left half of the skeleton, consisting of 25 bones, has been mounted for museum display.
 The remainder of the Armley Hippo's 122 bones are kept in the museum's archives.
 It is rare to find such a large proportion of an ancient hippopotamus skeleton in the UK, it being more common to find just a few bones.
-The Armley Hippo "is the most northerly specimen of its kind found in the UK".
+The Armley Hippo is among the most northern British specimens, the northernmost being from Stockton-on-Tees in County Durham.
 "For generations it’s been the city’s most famous prehistoric peculiarity".